Web Accessibility Standards: Designing, Developing and Testing Compliant Applications – Instructor-Led Live Training - Dates and application

 Preparing for upcoming legal regulations and changes is always cheaper than reacting to them.

-During this course, you will learn how to test an application from an accessibility point of view.
+During this comprehensive program, you will gain expertise in how to test an application from an accessibility point of view.
 The focus will be on getting to know the WCAG criteria and how to apply accessibility directives in practice.
-This course covers level A criteria, which can give you an overview and an easy introduction to this standard.
-The course also contains the usage of different tools that can be helpful during accessibility testing.
+This comprehensive program covers level A criteria, which can give you an overview and an easy introduction to this standard.
+The comprehensive program also contains the usage of different tools that can be helpful during accessibility testing.

 1. General Introduction to Accessibility